 Since 2011, the Town of Mamaroneck has taken numerous steps to reduce energy use and greenhouse gas emissions.
 One of the benefits of those efforts is reduced costs.
 Initially, there were periodic efforts to measure energy and cost savings.
 In 2013, the Town engaged an outside company to help measure the reductions and savings.
-Although those efforts were somewhat successful, this year, the Town has begun to use the NYSERDA ENERGY STAR Portfolio Manager program to track energy data and costs.
+Although those efforts were somewhat successful, in recent years, the Town has begun to use the NYSERDA ENERGY STAR Portfolio Manager program to track energy data and costs.

-The graphs below show energy data starting in 2014 and the significant reductions in energy use and greenhouse gas emissions as well as cost savings through 2020.
-It should be noted that 2020 was not a normal year for operations and the Town, as well as most other entities, experienced significant decreases in energy use and associated costs.
+The graphs below show energy data starting in 2013 and the significant reductions in energy use and greenhouse gas emissions as well as cost savings through 2021.
+It should be noted that due to the COVID-19 pandemic, 2020 was not a normal year for operations and the Town, as well as most other entities, experienced significant decreases in energy use and associated costs.
 There are still significant improvements even if 2020 is removed from the data.

-The Town plans to present current energy data on a semi-annual basis.
+The Town updates its energy data on a semi-annual basis.

 Total Reductions from 2013 through 2021:

 - Total Energy Use: Decreased 6,716,510 kBtu (23% reduction)